slint-ui/slint/docs/building.md

 cmake --build .
 ```

-The build will call cargo to build the rust libraries, and build the examples.
+The build will call cargo to build the Rust libraries, and build the examples.
-In order to install the libraries and everything you need, use:
+To install the libraries and everything you need, use:

 ```sh
 cmake --install .
 ```

-You can pass `-DCMAKE_INSTALL_PREFIX` in the first cmake command in order to choose the install location
+You can pass `-DCMAKE_INSTALL_PREFIX` in the first cmake command in order to choose the installation location.

 ### Node.JS API Build